fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 But of course, this isn't the case.
 The U.S. is not the only country capable of taking in immigrants: the combined countries of the E.U. take in an enourmous number of immigrants between themselves (i.e., within the Schengen Area), and rival the U.S. for number of immigrants taken into the E.U. from external countries.
 The B.R.I.C.S. countries either already do take in immigrants, or could theoretically allow much more immigration than they currently do.
 Add all these up, and the number of immigrants able to escape impoverished countries swells from one tiny gumball to dozens of them.
 "Immigration to the United States" may not be able to solve all the worlds problems, but "Many nations having open borders" might be the greatest anti-poverty movement the world has ever known.
 [Quote about the dramatic impact of increasing immigration.]

-#### 3. Beck limits his gumball flow to only one gumball per year, but in the real world, more immigration to the U.S. (a) currently happens and (b) could happen.
+#### 3. Beck limits his gumball flow to only one gumball per year, but in the real world, more immigration to the U.S. (a) currently happens and (b) would happen, if we permitted it.